alulushi1026/jest-oom-temp/README.md

 ## To run

+1. Clone the repo.
-1. Run `npm i`.
+2. Run `npm i`.
-2. Run `npm test`.
+3. Run `npm test`.
 You should see the test output as well as the console logs reporting memory used before and after the test.